Tutorial goal: Create a Django project, a simple view and return a simple response

 URLs in Django

 URL stands for Uniform Resource Locator.
-As we mentioned before URL is like the table of content of your website.
+As mentioned before URL is like the table of content of your website.
 Every page on the Internet needs its own address.
 It means whenever you create a view, it needs to be mapped to a URL or address.
-Each view is called by a URL written in the urls.py file inside my app folder.
-Each URL consists of two main parts.
-The first part is the URL pattern and the second part is the name of a view function or class that is called to execute.
-For example when a user clicks "my-websitenhjg.com/hello" in the browser.
-Our first part of the URL is "hello" and the second part refers to functions(hello_world) that send the proper response associated with "my-websitenhjg.com/hello" address.
+Each view is called by a URL written in the urls.py file inside the main app folder.
+The default urls.py file inside the main app folder looks something like this.

 This is the end of part 1.
 Thank you for reading.